 Instead of gory, schlocky ‘80s cheese, director and co-writer Stanley Kubrick went for real shock and terror, significantly going against the original source material in the process.
 As much as this may have irritated King, the end product wasn’t just a genuinely scary movie, but also a true horror masterpiece—which admittedly might not have been the case if it had completely stuck to King’s vision (live topiary animals, anyone?
-[NOTE: LINK CONTAINS SPOILERS]).
+[NOTE: MAJOR SPOILERS IN LINKED ARTICLE]).

 One of the most notable things that King complained about was the casting of Jack Nicholson as the central protagonist, Jack Torrance—an aspiring writer who slowly goes insane while serving as the off-season caretaker for the Overlook Hotel with his family.
 In the author’s opinion, Nicholson’s prominent role in One Flew Over the Cuckoo’s Nest (a widely successful drama about a man—yes, played by Nick—committed to a mental asylum) made his character’s descent into madness too obvious, and a more “everyday” actor like Jon Voight would have been a better choice instead.